energywebfoundation/ssi-hub/docs/revocation.md

 [credentialStatus](https://www.w3.org/TR/vc-data-model/#status) property.
 `CredentialWithStatus` is a separate aggregate root in order to more easily enforce the unique constraint of the `CredentialWithStatus.id`.
-If the association of a credential to an entry is located within the `NamespaceRevocations` aggregate root, then is is not possible to have a consistency boundary around the revocations of a single namespace as one would need to check that a given `CredentialWithStatus.id` has not been saved to a different `NamespaceRevocations`.
+If the association of a credential to an entry is located within the `NamespaceStatusLists` aggregate root, then is is not possible to have a consistency boundary around the revocations of a single namespace as one would need to check that a given `CredentialWithStatus.id` has not been saved to a different `NamespaceStatusLists`.

 ```mermaid